snowmac/snowmac.github.io/_posts/2021-03-02-escaping-html-using-the-dom.md

 });
 ```

 Veracode is complaining about the response in the two functions, the `res.msg` and `err` variables because they could contain HTML and inject a Cross Site Scripting bug (XSS).
 I could do something like use Regex, set something on the global scope or import something like HTML Escape Goat.
-Or I could use the dom mehtod: `document.createTextNode`.
+Or I could use the dom method: `document.createTextNode`.

 Being a through developer, I figured out that if you did something like `document.createTextNode("<h1>jQuery is stupid</h1>")` will give you the string encoding with tags of jQuery is stupid.
 Just what I wanted; so a minor change to the code and veracode is no longer complaining.
 Doc create text node will return a string, therefore you can call it inline: